 U.S. Foreign Policy and International Security Postdoctoral Fellow, Dickey Center, Dartmouth College, 2017-2018

-Dreams for a Decade: Nuclear Abolitionism and the End of the Cold War (under contract with the University of Pennsylvania Press).
+Dreams for a Decade: Nuclear Abolitionism and the End of the Cold War (University of Pennsylvania Press, 2023).

 “The Making of an Accidental Crisis: The United States and the NATO Dual-Track Decision of 1979,” Diplomacy and Statecraft 25, no. 2 (June 2014): 331-355.

 “Ronald Reagan and the Nuclear Freeze Movement,” in The Reagan Moment: America and the World in the 1980s, eds.
-Jonathan Hunt and Simon Miles (Ithaca: Cornell University Press, forthcoming 2021).
+Jonathan Hunt and Simon Miles (Ithaca: Cornell University Press, 2021): 144-161.

 “The Trials of Coordination: The U.S. Nuclear Freeze Movement, European Nuclear Disarmament, and the Struggle to Transcend the Arms Race.”
 Society for Historians of American Foreign Relations (SHAFR) 2021 Virtual Annual Meeting.
 June 17-20, 2021.